Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 ```bash
 squeue -u ${USER}
 ```
-which will shoud you your jobid, how long the job has been running, as well as what partition and GPU node it is running on.
+which will show you your jobid, how long the job has been running, as well as what partition and GPU node it is running on.

 ## 3. Generating an initial structure